-To understand Weblate source code, please first look into Weblate source code, Weblate frontend and Weblate internals.
+Understand the Weblate source code by going through Weblate source code, Weblate frontend and Weblate internals.

-3.2.1 Starting with our codebase
+3.2.1 Starting with the codebase

-If looking for some bugs to familiarize yourself with the Weblate codebase, look for ones labelled good first issue.
+Familiarize yourself with the Weblate codebase, by having a go at the bugs labelled good first issue.